Markus Flanagan: Career

 His film roles include Biloxi Blues directed by Mike Nichols, Blue Steel directed by Kathryn Bigelow, Born on the 4th of July directed by Oliver Stone, The Kingdom directed by Peter Berg among others.

 Flanagan studied with Sanford Meisner in the last class taught by Meisner at Neighborhood Playhouse Acting School in New York City.

-He is the author of One Less Bitter Actor: An Actor's Survival Guide a staple among actors and required reading in many university theater programs.
+He is the author of One Less Bitter Actor: An Actor's Survival Guide.

-Markus created the play series; The LA Cafe Plays.
-This one-day play format creates 5 one act plays in a single day.
-The plays are written, rehearsed and performed in the same day.
-This series has been running monthly for over 13 years in Santa Monica.